upworkmkd/msd-headings/README.md

 ## Support

-For issues and questions, please contact MySmartDigital support.
+For issues and questions, please contact Smart Digital support.